 Town Hall hosts the administrative, human resources, and financial functions of the Town government.

-All day-to-day operations of the Town Government are overseen by the Town Manager, Tammy Kelledes.
+All day-to-day operations of the Town Government are overseen by the Town Manager, Cindy Yost.

 Town Hall